mike182uk/cart/README.md

 ### Context

 The cart manager can only manage 1 cart instance at a time.
 This cart will be the cart that is in the current **context**.
 If you have multiple carts you can switch between them.
 This is known as switching context.
-You can control the context using the ``context`` method of the cart manager component:
+You can control the context using the ``context`` method of the manager component:

 ```
 CartManager::context('Cart-02'); //switches the context to cart 2.
 Cart-02 is the ID of the cart as specified in the configuration file.